 Dr. Freano offers dentures, partial dentures and implant secured dentures to replace on or more missing teeth.
 Both full and partial dentures can be removable or fixed, depending on the chosen method of securing the denture.
 One of few area dentists providing comprehensive dental implant services, Dr. Freano often recommends incorporating dental implants to secure a denture or partial denture in a procedure called “all-on-four” for a highly aesthetic secure fit.
 Using dental implants to secure an appliance such as a dental bridge affords several key dental health benefits:

-- Reduced bone loss in the jaw
+- Reduced bone loss in your jaw

 - Secure, stable fit